strawlab/flydra/docs/flydra-sphinx-docs/old/flydra.rst

   to be from the same 3D point.
 In this case, specify a start and stop frame.

-* |check_atmel| check the latencies of 3D reconstruction.
-Do this depends on the camera triggers actually being the Atmel device.

 * ``ffpmeg`` for example ``ffmpeg -b 2008000 -f mpeg2video -r 25 -i
   image%05d.png movie.mpeg``